WPIRoboticsEngineering/RBE2001_template/README.md

 When you make a change to any line of code, you should commit your changes.
 If you have worked for ~1 hour, then you should make a commit with a message describing your work.
 To do so, go back to Git Repositories, and right click on your repository->Commit

+Be sure to set the "Author" and "Committer" fields sould both contain the same data like this:

+Kevin Harrington <harrington@wpi.edu>

 Messages should consist of 60 charrectors of short description describing what changed, 2 new lines, then a t least one full sentance describing the justification for the change.
 If you have more than one fime, only commit one at a time. using the "+" and "-" buttons in the Git Staging section.

+When you have chages to share with your team, first Right click on the repository and select "Pull".
+Merge any changes your team mates made and published to upstream.
+Then commit the merge (or commit nothing if the merge was clean) and push your changes to the upstream server.

+Once you have pushed your changes, be sure to verify that they are on GitHub.
+On your repository, go to Insights->Network and verify your changes are there.

 # 2001 Final Project Commands